samueldsingh/data-engineering/sql/1-introduction.md

 ## 2. Examples of DBMS and RDBMS:

-Here are examples of both DBMS and RDBMS:
+There are several types of Database Management Systems (DBMS) based on their data models, architectures, and functionalities.
+Here are some of the most common types of DBMS:

 DBMS (Database Management System):

 1. **MongoDB:** MongoDB is a popular NoSQL database management system that stores data in a flexible JSON-like format called BSON (Binary JSON).
 It is designed for handling large volumes of unstructured or semi-structured data and is commonly used in modern web applications.

+2. **NoSQL Database Management System:** NoSQL databases are designed to handle unstructured or semi-structured data and provide flexible schemas.
+They include various types:
+   - **Document Databases:** Store data in documents (like JSON or XML) within collections.
+Examples include MongoDB and Couchbase.
+   - **Key-Value Stores:** Store data as key-value pairs.
+Examples include Redis and Amazon DynamoDB.
+   - **Columnar Databases:** Store data in columns rather than rows.
+Examples include Apache Cassandra and HBase.
+   - **Graph Databases:** Store data in nodes and edges to represent relationships.
+Examples include Neo4j and Amazon Neptune.

+3. **Object-Oriented Database Management System (OODBMS):** These databases extend the object-oriented programming paradigm to databases.
+They store objects with attributes and methods.
+Examples include ObjectDB and Versant.

+4. **XML Databases:** Designed to store and query XML data.
+They are suitable for applications that work extensively with XML.
+Examples include BaseX and eXist-db.

+5. **Time-Series Databases:** Optimized for storing and querying time-series data, which is data collected over time.
+Examples include InfluxDB and TimescaleDB.

+6. **NewSQL Databases:** These databases aim to combine the benefits of traditional relational databases with the scalability of NoSQL databases.
+Examples include CockroachDB and NuoDB.

+7. **In-Memory Databases:** Store data in main memory (RAM) rather than on disk for faster access.
+Examples include Redis (for caching) and SAP HANA.

+8. **Columnar Databases:** Organize data by columns instead of rows, making them suitable for analytical queries and data warehousing.
+Examples include Apache Cassandra and Google Bigtable.

+9. **Spatial Databases:** Designed to manage spatial and geographic data.
+They support spatial data types and queries for location-based applications.
+Examples include PostGIS and Oracle Spatial.

+10. **Multimodal Databases:** Store and manage different types of data (structured, semi-structured, unstructured) in a single database.
+Examples include ArangoDB and OrientDB.

+11. **Distributed Databases:** Store data across multiple servers or nodes to achieve scalability and fault tolerance.
+Examples include Apache Hadoop (HDFS) and Amazon DynamoDB.

+12. **Cloud Databases:** Hosted on cloud platforms, these databases provide scalability, ease of deployment, and management.
+Examples include Amazon RDS, Google Cloud SQL, and Azure SQL Database.

+Each type of DBMS serves specific use cases and requirements, and the choice of the appropriate DBMS depends on factors such as the nature of the data, scalability needs, performance requirements, and the overall architecture of the application.

-2. **Couchbase:** Couchbase is a NoSQL database management system that supports both document-oriented and key-value data models.
+13. **Couchbase:** Couchbase is a NoSQL database management system that supports both document-oriented and key-value data models.
 It is known for its high performance and scalability and is used in applications that require fast data access and low-latency response times.

-3. **Redis:** Redis is an in-memory data structure store that can function as a database, cache, and message broker.
+14. **Redis:** Redis is an in-memory data structure store that can function as a database, cache, and message broker.
 It is widely used for caching frequently accessed data and supporting real-time data analytics.

 RDBMS (Relational Database Management System):